safdar-azeem/vue-apollo-client/ReadMe.md

 2. Generate typed hooks in `src/graphql/generated.ts`.
 3. Watch for changes and regenerate automatically.

+#### Build vs codegen

+Live codegen (schema fetch + document generation) runs during `vite` / `vite dev` only. `vite build` — including SSR client and server builds — skips live codegen and uses the committed generated file so production image builds do not depend on a reachable API schema.

+If you need fresh types before a production deploy, regenerate them in development (or via an explicit GraphQL codegen script in your app), then commit `src/graphql/generated.ts`.
+Do not hand-edit `*.generated.*` files.

 ### 2. App Initialization

 Define one configuration with `defineApollo`.
 It returns a Vue plugin, not an